wb-airbus/soxy/README.md

   local network, depending on the configuration) for each service;
 - **backend**: contains the code of the Windows executable (or DLL) to be launched (or loaded) on the remote Windows machine;
-- **standalone**: contains the code to produce an exectuable including both the `frontend` and the `backend` parts (with an emulated RDP channel) for testing implementations of services;
+- **standalone**: contains the code to produce an executable including both the `frontend` and the `backend` parts (with an emulated RDP channel) for testing implementations of services;
 - **common**: contains some code used by all other parts.